 I decided to move abroad primarily because I wanted to learn a language.
 It was a challenge I set myself to complete before I hit the age of thirty.
 Having travelled a fair bit in my early twenties I’d met a lot of people from all over the world and most of them would speak at least their native language and English, but many spoke three or four.
 This made me feel a bit ashamed, but I also felt I was missing out.

 What would you advise others that are thinking of doing the same?
 Why do it?

 I would definitely advise people to move abroad to learn a language.
+There are many top places to go.
 My advice would be to go somewhere for a bigger reason than just learning the language i.e. job, love, etc. I think the reason for doing it is to learn, and for the sense of achievement when you overcome each hurdle.

 What were the biggest disappointments?

 It may sound stupid but I moved to the south of France.
 I am a big fan of hot weather.
 It is very often sunny here but Bordeaux, where I live, is the city in France that has the most annual rainfall.